 - In 2020 the Port began an Environmental Assessment (EA) which is a federally required analysis of the cumulative environmental impacts of the improvements envisioned in the Airport Master Plan.
 In 2021 the EA will be completed at an estimated cost of \$500,000.
-This assessment will be funded 90% by the FAA and 10% of Port funds. - For the past decade, the Port has been contributing to a Hangar Reconstruction Fund (HRF).
-Since completion of the Airport Master Plan the development location for both commercial and non-commercial has been identified and will comply with FAA B-II Standards.
+This assessment will be funded 90% by the FAA. - For the past decade, the Port has been contributing to a Hangar Reconstruction Fund (HRF).
+Since completion of the Airport Master Plan the development location has been identified and will comply with FAA B-II Standards.
 For 2021 the Port will begin construction and replacement of dilapidated open hangars with new closed hangars.
 This new development will use approximately \$380,000 of the Hangar Reconstruction Fund.